mozilla/marketplace-frontend-docs/docs/topics/usage.rst

 Other things that will be generated:

-* `src/media/build_id.txt` contains the timestamp during that build, which is used as a cachebusting query string when we serve our assets in production
+* `src/media/build_id.txt` contains the timestamp during that build, which is used to cachebust our assets in production
 * `src/media/imgurls.txt` contains image URLs found in our CSS stylesheets, which is used to generate an appcache manifest on the server